 Highlands Golf Course changed dramatically between spring 2016, when the course was still operational, and summer 2017, after it was renovated by Blandford Nature Center.
 Photos courtesy of Colin Hoogerwerf

 After the housing market collapse beginning in 2007, nature-preserving organizations in Ohio, Wisconsin and many other states took advantage of affordable land prices to purchase golf courses, protecting green space from development.
-While many defunct courses are repurposed as residential developments, community opposition, zoning requirements and locations in floodplains are all barriers to development.
-Areas prone to flooding may be poor candidates for residential development, but perfect locations for wetland restoration efforts, while sites zoned for open space are candidates for parks and nature preserves that avoid contentious rezoning efforts.
+While many defunct courses are repurposed.

 Readied for Restoration

 Once acquired, a golf course must be readied for restoration.
-This can include dealing with potential water quality issues, dilapidated infrastructure, security concerns, invasive species and more.
+This can include dealing with potential water quality issues.
+Also a dilapidated infrastructure.
+Finally security concerns, invasive species and more.
 And conditions that were perfectly fine for growing grass might need upgrading to make them suitable for other vegetation.
-“A lot of times [turf management] leaves behind a layered profile of soils that is not very conducive for a healthy reforestation effort,” Yoder says.

 Visitors hike a trail at The Highlands natural area, formerly Highlands Golf Course.
 Photo courtesy of Colin Hoogerwerf

-If not managed right away, opportunistic invasive plant species can quickly dominate the open spaces that make up vacant golf courses, so routing them is an important part of renewing the landscape.
-More than 50 acres of non-native Brazilian pepper trees were removed from the Lemon Bay Conservancy’s preserve, and it will be a constant battle in the near term to keep invasive species at bay.
+If not managed right away, opportunistic invasive plant species can quickly dominate.
+Especially the open spaces that make up vacant golf courses.
+So routing them is an important part of renewing the landscape.
+More than 50 acres of non-native Brazilian pepper trees were removed.
+All from the Lemon Bay Conservancy’s preserve.
+Furthermore it will be a constant battle in the near term to keep invasive species at bay.

-It took more than five months to prepare the Blandford Nature Center’s Highlands site for public use.
+It took more than five months to prepare the Blandford Nature Center’s Highlands site.
+All for public use.